abbshr/abbshr/README.md

 ### Hi there 👋

+I'm interested in Rust, Ruby, TypeScript, good at design & writing distributed system.

-🔭 I’m currently working on building FaaS underlying infrastructure for server-side js/wasm application
+🔭 And I’m currently working on building FaaS underlying infrastructure for server-side js/wasm application at youzan compony in Hangzhou.